 Joy has admired Mielke’s passion since they first met.
 “I think that’s what kind of attracts me to him,” she says.
 “Because I don’t have as strong of a passion that he has for his games and his music.
 He has his passions, and I look up to that and want to support it.”

 After months lost waiting, the couple was finally approved for a visa.
 They took a cross-country trip across the U.S. for a farewell visit to Mielke’s parents in New York City.
 Then goodbye, America; konnichiwa, Japan.

 Getting situated in Tokyo was even more difficult than expected.
 Mielke ran into a number of bureaucratic issues, hampered by his inability to speak or write Japanese more than conversationally.
 He turned to his old personal blog on 1UP.com to write lengthy anxiety purges.

-After a couple more months, life finally settled and the man who'd always loved Japanese games found himself working on one.
-From Japan, James and Joy planned their wedding in NYC, had a child and had a wedding.
+After a few more months, life finally settled, and the man who’d always loved Japanese games found himself working on one.
+From Japan, James and Joy planned their wedding in New York City, then had a child and had a wedding.
 Mielke released Rez sequel Child of Eden, as well as Lumines: Electronic Symphony.
 The five-year plan was on track.

 But last year, economic changes called Q Entertainment’s business strategy into question.
 Eyeing mobile and social gaming profits in the West, the company’s board of directors pushed for cheaper and more profitable games.

 “Social became such big business,” says Mielke, “that formerly traditional game publishers or game developers like Q Entertainment thought, ‘Why spend $5 million in two years developing a major console game when we can split that budget up into 10 games and make infinitely more revenue creating social games?’ […] I was like ‘OK, well, I think my time here is done.’”